boris-kz/CogAlg/CONTRIBUTING.md

 Todor Arnaudov, $2000 for help in debugging frame_dblobs.py, September - October.

-Khanh Nguyen, $2700, a lead programmer of this project starting December 2018.
+Khanh Nguyen, $2700, for debugging and improving line_POC, December 2018.

 2019: